bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

 If you are unable to access this URL for any reason then you should be able to view the management web page of the newly booted Seagate Central by putting the default name of the unit into the URL address bar of your browser.
-The default name of the unit is "Seagate-xxxxxx" where "xxxxxx" is the last 6 digits of the unit's MAC address which can be seen on the bottom of the unit.
+The default name of the unit is "Seagate-xxxxxx" where "xxxxxx" is the last 6 characters of the unit's MAC address which should be printed on the bottom of the unit's plastic cover.

-For example, if the unit's MAC Address is listed on the bottom of the unit as "0010758ACB4F" then you would browse to
+For example, if the Seagate Central's MAC Address is shown on the bottom of the unit as "0010758ACB4F" then you would browse to

 http://seagate-8ACB4F